Contact details:

 Florida businesses face a mix of regulatory, litigation, real estate, weather, employment, and economic pressures.
 A leadership decision made during a hurricane disruption, property insurance renewal problem, financing challenge, or market shift can be second-guessed later.
 D&O coverage helps protect leaders from the legal costs of defending those decisions when covered claims arise.

-How Side A, Side B, and Side C Coverage Work
+Decoding Your Policy: Side A, B, and C Coverage

 Most D&O policies are built around three coverage parts: Side A, Side B, and Side C. Understanding these sections helps business leaders see who is protected and when the policy responds.